12 Keys Drug Intervention Programs

 Many drug addicts and alcoholics, trapped in denial, find admitting that they are powerless over their addiction extraordinarily difficult.
 If your loved one is struggling to face an overwhelming addiction, you may feel powerless when it comes to helping them.
 You’re not alone.
 It’s important not to panic and confront your loved one by yourself.
 Staging a drug addiction intervention for an alcoholic or drug addict is a delicate matter.
 Put it in the capable hands of certified professionals, many of whom are recovering addicts who teach and demonstrate a life of recovery.
 We’ve been where your loved one is.
-That’s why we’re available 24/7 to help you stage a drug addiction intervention the right way and set them on a path to life-long recovery.
+That’s why we’re available 24/7 to help you, so do not hesitate, reach out to our Florida drug intervention today and set your friends and loved ones on a path to life-long recovery.

-Sometimes, confronting a severe addiction won’t wait and that is why 12 Keys Rehab maintains a drug interventionist on staff every hour of every day.
+Sometimes, confronting a severe addiction won’t wait and that is why our drug intervention programs maintain a drug interventionist on staff every hour of every day.
 Our staff is comprised of recovered drug addicts and alcoholics who specialize in providing compassionate, empathetic and expert care to you and your loved ones.
 For many families, a professional drug addiction intervention is the difference between an addict entering a drug treatment program and returning to life-ruining behavior patterns.

 An intervention is a structured meeting in which you and others invested in the welfare of your loved one meet with the person abusing drugs or alcohol.
 During the meeting, you explain to your loved one how his behavior is hurting himself and others.
 An interventionist, a person who specializes in drug or alcohol interventions, plans the meeting.
 An intervention can be between one person and the substance abuser or a group of family, friends, and coworkers brought together to meet with the substance abuser.
-Help is available 24/7 call this number for a free personal consultation 866-480-4328.
+Help is available 24/7 call this number for a free personal consultation about our drug addiction intervention programs.
+844-551-7016.

 There are two generally recognized intervention models:

-- The ARISE Model: The ARISE model takes a less confrontational approach and includes the addict in the planning from the beginning.
+- The ARISE Model: The ARISE drug addiction intervention program takes a less confrontational approach and includes the addict in the planning from the beginning.
 The emphasis is on compassionate teamwork to bring about a change in the person using drugs or alcohol.

 An intervention follows specific sequential steps.
 When you work with a professional interventionist, he or she will walk you through each step of the process and answer any questions you may.